methodin/tiger/README.md

 ```

 # For developers
-For developers using tiger in their projects it's recommended to create an alias in your .bash_aliases file:
+For developers using tiger in their projects it's recommended to create the following aliases in your .bash_aliases file:

 ```
 tiger() {